Recovering a time-homogeneous stock price process from perpetual option prices: The inverse problem: The regular case

-\begin{proposition} The function $\varphi:(0,x_0]\to(0,\infty)$ is twice continuously differentiable with a positive second derivative, and it satisfies $\varphi(x_0)=1$ and $\varphi^\prime(x_0)=-1/(K^*-x_0)$. \end{proposition}
+\begin{proposition} The function $\varphi\dvtx(0,x_0]\to(0,\infty)$ is twice continuously differentiable with a positive second derivative, and it satisfies $\varphi(x_0)=1$ and $\varphi^\prime(x_0)=-1/(K^*-x_0)$. \end{proposition}

-\begin{proof} For each $z\leq x_0$ there exists a unique $K=K(z)\in(z,K^*]$ for which the supremum in \eqref{phi} is attained.
-Geometrically, $K$ is the unique value which minimises the slope of the line through $(z,0)$ and $(K,P(K))$.
+\begin{pf} For each $z\leq x_0$ there exists a unique $K=K(z)\in(z,K^*]$ for which the supremum in~\eqref{phi} is attained.
+Geometrically, $K$ is the unique value which minimizes the slope of the line through $(z,0)$ and $(K,P(K))$ (cf. Figure~\ref{fig2}).
 Clearly, $K=K(z)$ satisfies the relation

-Reasoning as in the proof of Proposition~\ref{smoothproperties} one finds that $K(z)$ is continuously differentiable on $(0,x_0]$, with
+Reasoning as in the proof of Proposition~\ref{smoothproperties}, one finds that $K(z)$ is continuously differentiable on $(0,x_0]$ with

 and $\varphi^\prime(x_0)=-1/(K^*-x_0)$.
-Differentiating \eqref{palme} with respect to $z$ gives
+Differentiating~\eqref{palme} with respect to $z$ gives

-where the second equality follows by differentiating \eqref{Kz}.
-It follows that $\varphi^{\prime\prime}(z)$ is continuous and positive, which finishes the proof. \end{proof}
+where the second equality follows by differentiating~\eqref{Kz}.
+It follows that $\varphi^{\prime\prime}(z)$ is continuous and positive, which completes the proof. \end{pf}

-Next, define $\sigma(x)^2$ for $x<x_0$ so that $\varphi$ is a solution to the corresponding Black-Scholes equation, i.e.